Archie9010/battleship/README.md

 ## Features

-* Board contains 5 columns and 5 rows
+* Board contains 5 columns and 5 rows.
-* Game has 10 turns limitation
+* Game has 10 turns limitation.
-* After "Hitting" ship congratulation message is displayed
+* After "Hitting" ship congratulation message is displayed.
 * After 10th turn game over message is displayed.
 * If user input numbers out of range "That's not even in the water.
 Try again!" message is displayed.